ADmex1/Design-Structure/README.md

-- 👋 Hi, I’m @ADmex1
+-  Hi, I’m @ADmex1
-- 👀 I’m interested in a lot of things.
+-  I’m interested in a lot of things.
-- 🌱 I’m currently learning
+-  I’m currently learning
+-  I Live somewhere in Indo.
-- 😄 Pronouns: Chingga tu Madre
+-  Pronouns: Chingga tu Madre
+-  A Ganesha University of Education Student

 <!---
 ADmex1/ADmex1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.